AdamC84/Branching/README.md

 ## Branching

-this will list ways to branch, and notes on branching.
+this will list ways to branch, and notes on branching, and commands.

 'git brnach" will list branches.